sohan0911/OS-assessment/week1/week1.md

 The workstation and server communicate through an isolated VirtualBox virtual network.
 This network configuration enables secure SSH communication while ensuring that all security testing and scanning activities remain confined to the local environment.

 The use of an isolated network ensures ethical compliance with university policies by preventing interaction with external or university networks during security testing.
 This configuration also reduces the system’s attack surface and provides a controlled environment for experimenting with firewall rules, intrusion detection mechanisms, and performance testing.

+### 5.2 VirtualBox Network Adapter Configuration

+The Ubuntu Server virtual machine was configured with two network adapters in VirtualBox to separate internet access from administrative traffic.

+- **Adapter 1: NAT**
+  - Purpose: Outbound internet connectivity
+  - Used for system updates and package installation
+  - Assigned IP address: `10.0.2.15/24` (via DHCP)

+- **Adapter 2: Host-only Adapter**
+  - Purpose: Secure administrative access from the workstation
+  - Used exclusively for SSH, monitoring, and security testing
+  - Assigned IP address: `192.168.56.101/24`

+This dual-adapter configuration separates external network access from internal administrative traffic, reducing the server’s attack surface.
+It also ensures that all security testing activities, such as port scanning and intrusion detection, are confined to an isolated local environment in accordance with ethical and university guidelines.

 ## 6. Server System Specification (CLI Evidence)